python/mypy/docs/source/command_line.rst

     It will assume all arguments have type ``Any`` and always infer ``Any`` as the return type.

+``--inherit-signatures``
+    This flag must be used along with `--check-untyped-defs` flag.
+It allows to use base class function signature in derived classes, without explicitly annotating the derived class

 ``--disallow-untyped-decorators``
     This flag reports an error whenever a function with type annotations is decorated with a decorator without annotations.